 - Relieve ADHD – A spritz of peppermint on clothing or a touch on the back of your neck can help to improve concentration and alertness when focus is needed.

-- Soothe an Itch – Cooling peppermint and soothing lavender combine again to sooth an itch from bug bites or healing sun burns.
+- Soothe an Itch – Cooling peppermint and soothing lavender combine again to soothe an itch from bug bites or healing sun burns.

 - Block Ticks – Stop ticks from burrowing with a touch of peppermint essential oil.
 Make sure you remove them by their head to lessen your chances of contracting Lyme disease!